CliqueOfficial/linea-attestations-registry/README.md

 # LINEA ATTESTATION LAYER

+DISCLAIMER:
+Please be advised that this repository is under development and has not undergone comprehensive testing.
+It may contain bugs or unfinished features.
+As such, it is not suitable for production use.

 This repository serves as a blueprint for the potential structure of the Linea Attestation Registry.
 Its modular design encourages contribution and development of various features and components.
 Moreover, it ensures seamless cross-compatibility with a wide array of protocols and standards, including but not limited to, EAS, SBTs, and zkBadges.

 A set of very basic example Modules can be found in the modules directory.